Raw Food for Cats: 5 Powerful Benefits You Need to Know

 The Natural Diet of Felines

 Cats naturally eat raw meat, including muscle, organs, and bones.
 This diet is packed with proteins, vitamins, and minerals.
-For example, raw meat has taurine, important for their heart and eyes.
+For example, raw meat has taurine, important for the heart and eyes.

 Organs and bones add variety and extra nutrients.
-They are key for keeping cats healthy.
+They are key to keeping cats healthy.

 Components of a Balanced Raw Diet